ynov-lyon-mobilite-20-21/node-api/API-doc.md

 ### Read All

-> Allows to retrieve all the tickets of the current user thanks to his token.
+> Allows to retrieve all the tickets of the current currentUser thanks to his token.
 You must be an administrator to access this route.

 **URI** : `https://lyon-ynov-bde-api.herokuapp.com/api/tickets`